Manager’s Role in FMLA Leave

 - Communicate your department’s/division’s call-in policies and procedures to all employees and enforce them consistently.

-- You should not ask about or get involved in the medical issues or diagnoses of the employee but may inquire about anticipated length of their absence or restrictions upon return to work.
+- You may inquire about anticipated length of their absence or potential restrictions upon return to work but avoid asking about medical information.

 - Know that the FMLA statute guarantees that employees will be restored to the same or equivalent position upon returning from an FMLA leave of absence.